zcash/zips/drafts/bitcartel-payment-disclosure/draft.rst

 - Returns the payment disclosure in hexadecimal format.
 - Message is an optional parameter, a UTF-8 string.
 We may want to restrict/sanitize this user input, e.g. number of characters, allowed characters.

-The sender want sthe payment disclosure to be non-malleable, to prevent an attacker modifying details like the refund address.
+The sender wants the payment disclosure to be non-malleable, to prevent an attacker modifying details like the refund address.
 To achieve this, the sender will sign the payment disclosure with the JoinSplitSig private key and append the signature to the end of the payment disclosure data.

 A new RPC call will be introduced to allow a third party to verify a payment disclosure.